 Analogous to how sample setting routines yield poor results by accidentally including areas of faint nebulosity, the opposite is the case in Wipe; accidentally masking out real background will yield the poorer results in Wipe.
 Therefore, try to be conservative with what is being masked out.
 If in doubt, leave an area masked in for Wipe to analyse.

-In general, StarTools' Wipe module should yield superior results, retaining more faint detail and subtle large-scale nebulosity, compared to traditional manual gradient model construction routines.
-However, exceptions arise where gradients undulate (e.g. rise or fall) faster than the detail in the image due to atypical acquisition issues (incorrect flat frames, strongly delineated localised light pollution domes).
+In general, StarTools' Wipe module should yield superior results, retaining more faint detail and subtle large-scale nebulosity, compared to basic, traditional manual gradient model construction routines.
+However, exceptions arise where gradients undulate (e.g. rise or fall) faster than the detail in the image due to atypical acquisition issues (incorrect flat frames, very strongly delineated localised light pollution domes).
 Human nor machine will be able to discern detail objectively or with certainty.
 As a result Wipe will, likewise, struggle in such cases.

 Besides calibration and stacking, do not perform any further operations on the resulting dataset in ASTAP.